-construct a measure of individuals' general market optimism (optimism market) and their optimism concerning company stock (optimism company).
-Optimism market is calculated as the average over the market forecasts for DAX and EuroStoxx 50 and optimism company is simply the expected return for company stock.
+In order to investigate the impact of stock market forecasts on employee behavior, we asked each option recipient to provide a median forecast for the values of the two indexes DAX and Euro Stoxx 50, as well as for the price of company stock at the end of 2004.37 For each individual, we transformed these price/index forecasts into median return forecasts.
+We thereby construct a measure of the general market optimism of an individual (optimism market), and a measure of his optimism concerning company stock (optimism company).
+Optimism market is calculated as the average over the market forecasts for DAX and Euro Stoxx 50.
+Optimism company is simply the expected return for company stock.

-To asses the pervasiveness of mental accounting, we investigate whether employees think of their stock options in isolation (narrow bracketing) or as part of an overall investment strategy (asset integration).
-The resulting variable is denoted as narrow bracketing.
-To explore a second dimension of mental accounting, we asked employees how far they look ahead when they consider their stock options and possible future stock prices of their company's stock.
-Time horizon is a discrete variable that takes the value 2 if an employee has a long-run perspective with respect to the firm's stock price movements (two years or longer), 1 if he has a medium-run perspective (three months up to one year), and 0 if he has a short-run perspective (up to one month only).
+To asses the pervasiveness of mental accounting, we investigated whether employees think of their stock options in isolation (narrow bracketing) or as part of an overall investment strategy (asset integration).
+The resulting variable is denoted as narrow bracketing.38 To explore a second dimension of mental accounting, we wanted to know how far option recipients actually look ahead when they consider their stock options and possible future prices of company stock.
+Time horizon is a discrete variable that takes the value 2 if an employee has a long-run perspective (two years or longer), 1 if he has a medium-run perspective (three months up to one year), and 0 if he has a short-run perspective (up to one month only).

-In addition, employees provided information on their education level by indicating to what category their highest degree belonged to.46 Due to the fact that all individuals participating in the stock option program are men, we do not need to account for any possible gender effects.
+In addition, employees provided information on their education levels by indicating to what category their highest degree belonged to.39 Due to the fact that all option recipients were men, we did not have to account for gender effects.

-Table 2 summarizes the variables used in the empirical analysis and presents their respective data sources.
+Table 2 summarizes the variables used in our empirical analysis and presents their respec-